 Continued from - Art of Data Science part 1

-During the execution of a Data science initiative, one person has to constantly think big and about the business application of the…Continue
+During the execution of a Data science initiative, one person has to constantly think big and about the business application of the project.
+May be this is needed in any IT project.
+But the…Continue

 Added by INSOFE on March 31, 2015 at 1:00am — No Comments